jiesou/Deta-Proxy/Discovery.md

 https://xxxx-deta.app/http://example.com
 ```

-Supports forwarding headers, body (readable stream) and so on.
+Supports forwarding headers (only in request), body (include readable stream, binary) and so on.

+Supports special "referer" header for i.pximg.net (anti-anti-hotlink)